nus-cs2103/website-base/admin/appendixF-teamworkIssues.md

 * **Second, don't give up.** It is unfortunate that your team ended up in this situation, but you can turn it into a good learning opportunity.
 You don't get an opportunity to save a sinking team every day :-)

 * **Third, if you care about your grade and willing to work for it, you need to take initiative** to turn the situation around or else the whole team is going to suffer.
-Don't hesitate to ==take charge== if the situation calls for it.
+Don't hesitate to take charge if the situation calls for it.
 By doing so, you'll be doing a favor for your team.
 Be professional, kind, and courteous to the team members, but also be firm and assertive.
 It is your grade that is at stake.
 Don't worry about making a bad situation worse.
 You won't know until you try.

 * **Finally, don't feed angry or 'wronged'.** Teamwork problems are not uncommon in this module and we know how to grade so that you will not be penalized for others' low contribution.
 We can use Git to find exactly what others did.
 It's not your responsibility to get others to contribute.